The Upside-Down Bell Curve

 Information below is from: Political Polarization in the American Public, Pew Research Center, June 12, 2014

 The graphic below shows the extent to which members of both parties have become more ideologically consistent and, as a result, further from one another.
-When responses to 10 questions are scaled together to create a measure of ideological consistency, the median (middle) Republican is now more conservative than nearly all Democrats (94%), and the median Democrat is more liberal than 92% of Republicans
+When responses to 10 questions are scaled together to create a measure of ideological consistency, the median (middle) Republican here is more conservative than nearly all Democrats (94%), and the median Democrat is more liberal than 92% of Republicans.

 As can be seen above, in the 2014 political environment, party (and partisan leaning) predicts ideological consistency more than ever before, and this is particularly the case among the politically engaged.
-Among Americans who keep up with politics and government and who regularly vote, fully 99% of Republicans are now more conservative than the median Democrat, while 98% of Democrats are more liberal than the median Republican.
+Among Americans who kept up with politics and government and who regularly vote, fully 99% of Republicans were more conservative than the median Democrat, while 98% of Democrats were more liberal than the median Republican.
 While engaged partisans have always been ideologically divided, there was more overlap in the recent past; just 10 years ago these numbers were 88% and 84%, respectively.
+Here we see the start of significant polarization.

 From: Political Polarization, 1994-2017, Pew Research Center, October 20, 2017.

-Note among the politically engaged the upside-down bell curve develops in 2014 and presents itself in 2017.
+Note in 1994 there is no split in the curve between the Left and the Right, in 2004 we can see a split starting, by 2014 we can see an increase in polarization as the upside-down bell curve shows itself, and by 2017 the upside-down bell curve becomes prominent.
+This shows us the polarization of the Left and Right and the upside-down bell curve now present in the USA.
 If a bell curve is considered normal, why do we as a society among the politically active and influential have an upside-down bell curve, is that abnormal?
 Why are we so polarized?
 The answer lies in the human brain and neurological evolution.
 It’s in our genes, it’s been in our genes for a very long time: cognitive bias probably developing over the course of late mammalian evolution and present in Australopithecus; to confirmation bias in Homo habilis; to the tribe and argumentative theory, where truth doesn’t matter, winning the argument and gaining power does in Homo erectus; all the while generating the tribal ethos resulting in the warrior ethos that lead Homo sapiens out of Africa 70,000 years ago to dominate the world.
 Our genetically evolved and present cognitive, confirmation, tribal and argumentative biases shape our polarized perceptions of the world around us, and our warrior ethos finds others of similar mind to battle the opposing party.
-Does it have to be this way?
-Can your human consciousness be aware of this predisposition and keep it in check, putting value in moderation, reason and truth?
-Can your neuroreality be neureal and not unneural?
-Ben Franklin addressed that question after the Constitutional Convention: “We’ve given you a republic, but can you keep it?”
+Do we have to be this polarized?
+Can individual human consciousness be aware of this predisposition and keep it in check, putting value in moderation, reason and truth?
+Can your neuroreality be neureal and rather than unneural?
+Ben Franklin addressed that question after the Constitutional Convention: “We’ve given you a republic, can you keep it?”
+Perhaps if we depolarize, get back to the normal bell curve, become more neureal, and become more centrist as a Nation, the answer will be yes.

 Here’s another example of the upside-down bell curve regarding the political activism gap with regard to political donation, again from Political Polarization in the American Public, Pew Research Center, June 12, 2014, see the graph below: